GeorgiGeorgiev2004/Minesweeper/README.md

 <p>
 <strong>The project follows the most basic ruleset of the game :</strong> </br>
 Mark all mines or discover all non-mined tiles and win. </br>
-Hit a mine and get sent to the starting menu again.
+Hit a mine and get sent to the starting menu.
 </p>

 ## How to operate the program?